How to upload raw app screenshots

 Bulk Folder Screenshot Upload

-You can import all screenshots from a structured folder.
-AppScreens can detect the natural order, language, and aspect ratio based on your required screenshots.
-We also support Fastlane exports, including capture_ios_screenshots and capture_android_screenshots.
+You can import all raw app screenshots from a structured folder, where we can detect the natural order, language and aspect ratio in accordance with your required screenshots.
+We also support exports from Fastlane (capture_ios_screenshots & capture_android_screenshots).

-Screenshot Order: Files are sorted using a "natural sort" to order them as logically as possible.
-For best results, use a consistent file naming convention for example; prefix 0 for 01 through to 10.
+Raw Screenshot Order: Files are sorted using a "natural sort" to order them as logically as possible.
+For best results, please ensure these have uniform file conventions (i.e. prefix 0 for 01 through to 10).
 If you have multiple devices in a single screenshot, these are imported from bottom to top.

-Language: Denote languages using the code shown in your project.
-The code must be prefixed and suffixed by a non-alphanumeric character, such as /iphone-en- or en_.
+Language: Denote languages using the code displayed in your project.
+This must be prefixed & suffixed by a non-alphanumeric value (i.e. '/iphone-en-', 'en_', etc.).

-Aspect Ratio: File dimensions and aspect ratios are calculated automatically.
-This tool expects the correct number of screenshots for your project, based on the output devices selected in your setup.
-If aspect ratios clash between iOS and Android, either import them separately or order the files so Android comes first, then Apple, then any extras.
+Aspect Ratio: File dimensions and aspect ratios are automatically calculated.
+This tool expects the correct amount of screenshots for your project, these must be in accordance with the output devices selected in your project.
+If the Aspect Ratio's will clash between iOS and Android, either import separately or order files so that Android is first, then Apple, then any extras.

 In the top toolbar, click the App Screens button.